oracle-livelabs/developer/extend-oda-with-oci-ai-services/setup/setup.md

 4. Supply Security credentials for the API call.

-ODA REST Connector resources supports several different credential types to authenticate to secured REST Services.
-The Oracle Cloud Infrastructure includes the “OCI Resource Principal” credential type.
-This allows a service to securely call another service, within the same tenancy, without the need to supply individual user credentials.

 - Set the Authentication Type to **OCI Resource Principal**

 - Within the Methods section, confirm that the POST Method is highlighted.
 If not already expanded, click on the Request Chevron (>) to expose the properties of the REST request.